CoderKamal786/CoderKamal786/README.md

 - 👋 Hi, I’m @CoderKamal786
 - 👀 I’m interested in ...
-Web development and Software engineer
+Web development and Software Engineering
 - 🌱 I’m currently learning ...
 Javascript
 - 💞️ I’m looking to collaborate on ...
 Tech Companies
 - 📫 How to reach me ...